 Google Drive (part of Google Apps for Education provided by VCU to staff and faculty) can be used to store non-sensitive and some sensitive data as outlined below.
+Your VCU Google Drive account is maintained with good privacy protections by the VCU Technology Services.
+This allows some, but not all, sensitive data to be stored in your Drive storage space.
 Faculty and staff at VCU have unlimited storage, but it is important to be careful about what you store and how you set up your files.

 Data that can be stored in Google Drive: First name, init/Last name, FERPA directory information, Employee/Personnel Records, University Financial Records, Contracts/Grants info, Information under NDA, Investigative/Court Information, Protected Research/Intellectual Information, Information belonging to federal government with sensitivity rating of low (FISMA low), copyrighted protected information